pepollms/tracker/_doc/operations.md

 # Database

-Pre-Election Poll Monitoring System imports pre-election data files like geographical subdivisions, voting jurisdictions, number of registered voters and campaign leaders.
+Pre-Election Poll Monitoring System imports source data files like geographical subdivisions, voting jurisdictions, number of registered voters and campaign leaders.

-## Pre-Election Data
+## Source Data

-The database is created and initially populated with the pre-election data supplied during system setup and performed once at the start of the system operation.
+The database is created and initially populated with the source data supplied during system setup and performed once at the start of the system operation.

 ### Structure

-The pre-election data files are comma-separated value (CSV) files with a header line.
+The source data files are comma-separated value (CSV) files with a header line.
 The following table shows the structure of the CSV file as expected by the system.

 | Column No. | Column Name       | Data Type | Length |